REROOT THE VILLAGE

 11:00 am - 2:00 pm

-A whole foods lunch will be provided.
+A whole foods lunch, education packet, and swag bags will be provided.

 Registration is free but required.
 Join us.
 We’d love to have you.